 The Vue.js framework might appear excellent for specific development tasks, but it has several disadvantages also.
 Vue.js has a few limitations that we think are worth mentioning.

 1) Small Community

-Vue was first released in 2014, thus it is still extremely new and evolving at a rapid pace.
-As a result, it isn’t as well-known as competing frameworks like React and Angular.
-However, because the framework was built by a Chinese firm, most of the code is written in Chinese, which causes some problems for English-speaking users.
+Vue was first released in 2014 so, it is still extremely new and evolving rapidly.
+As a result, it isn’t as we,ll-known as competing frameworks like React and Angular.
+However, because the framework was built by a Chinese firm, most of the code is written in Chinese.
+That causes some problems for English-speaking users.
 The majority of the community members are non-English speakers, even if in small numbers, that may be unsupportive.